winitzki/scall/tutorial/programming_dhall.md

 The type of `c` will be `f (f (... (f t)))`.
 It is a data structure generated by repeated applications of `coalg`, `fmap coalg`, `fmap (fmap coalg)`, etc., to the initial value `t0`.
 These repeated applications create a data structure of a deeply nested type: `f (f (... (f t)))`.
+At a certain recursion depth, that data structure will no longer contain any values of type `t`.
+So, applying a nested `fmap (fmap (... (fmap f)...)` to that data structure will not need to transform any data and will be an identity transformation.

-We find that the hylomorphism terminates only if the data structure generated out of the initial "seed" value `t0` is finite.
+We find that the hylomorphism's recursive code will terminate only if the data structure of type `f (f (... (f t)))` generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.

-However, it is impossible to assure up front that a given data structure of type `GFix F` is finite.
+However, it is impossible to assure up front that a given data structure of type `GFix F` in fact has only a finite recursion depth.
 So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
-In fact, a function with the type signature of `hylo` cannot be implemented in Dhall.
+A function with the type signature of `hylo` cannot be implemented in Dhall.

-#### Depth-limited hylomorphisms
+### Depth-bounded hylomorphisms

-Implementing hylomorphisms in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
+Implementing hylomorphism-like functions in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
-One possibility, [shown on an example in the blog post here](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
+One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value.
-The stop-gap value will be used when the recursion bound is smaller than the recursion depth of the data.
+The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
-If the recursion bound is large enough, the hylomorphism's output value will be actually independent of the stop-gap value.
+If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.

-To show how that works, we will first write Haskell code for the depth-limited hylomorphism.
+To show how that works, we begin with the Haskell code for the depth-bounded hylomorphism.
 Then we will translate that code to Dhall.

-The idea of depth-limited hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
+The idea of depth-bounded hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
-To be able to do that, we begin by setting `h = stopgap` as the initial value (where `stopgap : t → r` is a given default value) and then expand the recursive definition repeatedly.
+To be able to do that, we begin by setting `h = stopgap`, where a value `stopgap : t → r` must be supplied.
+Then we expand the recursive definition repeatedly, up to the given depth bound.
 For convenience, let us denote the intermediate results by `h_1`, `h_2`, `h_3`, ...:

 ```haskell